Friday, August 8, 2008

 opening the Chateau de Valencay

-Every morning just before opening the Chateau de Valencay to the public, someone rakes the' record like' grooves into the fine stone entrance way.
+to the public, someone rakes the' record-like' grooves into the fine stone entrance way.

-We get up early and head over to see the Chateau Valencay.
-It’s not tourist season so we where the first people to enter the groomed grounds of this fine Chateau.
+We get up early and head over to see the Château de Valençay It’s not tourist season, so we were the first people to enter the groomed grounds of this fine Chateau.

 Castle Kitty says FOLLOW ME...show us peeps around the hood!

-Castle Kitty says FOLLOW ME...to take us peeps around the kitty hood!
+Castle Kitty says FOLLOW ME...to take us, peeps, around the kitty hood!

-Castle Kitty at the far left wants to take us down this pathway BUT the Peacock thinks differently... we are at both ends watching it go down...
+Castle Kitty at the far left wants to take us down this pathway.

 Whose going to give in?
 Feather or FUR?